Kylie Jenner And Stassie Karanikolaou Are Twinning In Fairy Costumes For New Instagram Photo

 Stassie has used the word twin to refer to Kylie in the past.
 She called her a “twin flame” in an Instagram photo where they’re in coordinated two-piece outfits and wearing the same hat.

-Many have assumed that Stassie is Kylie’s former best friend Jordyn Woods’ replacement after the alleged cheating scandal between her and Khloe Kardashian’s ex, Tristan Thompson.
-But, according to Pop Culture, Kylie and Stassie have known each other for many years and she lived in Jenner’s home while Jordyn was also there.
+According to Pop Culture, Kylie and Stassie have known each other for many years which could explain why they’re so comfortable dressing like one another.

-“You’ve been the most consistent and loyal friend in my life,” once said of Stassie, as reported by Pop Culture,“and I feel like, without you, I wouldn’t the person I am today.
+“You’ve been the most consistent and loyal friend in my life,” Kylie once said of Stassie, as reported by Pop Culture,“and I feel like, without you, I wouldn’t the person I am today.
 Because I wouldn’t be weird anymore.
 I’d be trying to be normal.”